raj49274/project-news/README.md

 # Project-news

-This project is about extracting data from news database using sql statements
+This project is about extracting data from news-database.
+By using library psycopg2 in project_news.py(python file) we connect the database file and extract data from it using sql statement

 ## Content
 1) project_news.py